Azure/Avere/src/terraform/examples/centos/README.md

 * remove swap partition, as this will eat up your ops on your OS disk.
 As an alternative, the Azure Linux Agent (waagent) can configure a swap partition as outlined in the setup instructions

+* ensure you do not disable UDF as it is required for provisioning the VM.
+This is described furtehr in the [linux installation notes](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-generic#general-linux-installation-notes).

 * to enable cloud-init, follow the instructions for [preparing CentOS for cloud-init on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/cloudinit-prepare-custom-image#preparing-rhel-76--centos-76)

 * to run without the WAAgent (and no cloud-init) follow the instructions [Creating generalized images without a provisioning agent](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/no-agent)